Homemade Swedish Meatballs and Gravy Recipe

 • Unsalted butter | This recipe uses plenty of butter for several steps.
 You’ll use unsalted butter to sauté the onions, brown the meatballs, and flavor the gravy.

 • Onion | The onion adds flavor to the Swedish meatballs.
-However, you may leave them out if you prefer.

 • Breadcrumbs | Use breadcrumbs to add bulk to the meatball mixture and create a softer texture.
 Choose panko breadcrumbs or whatever style is your favorite.

-• Milk | Add milk to the breadcrumbs to soften them, bringing moisture to the tasty meatballs.
+• Milk | Add milk to the breadcrumbs to soften them and bring moisture to the meatballs.

-• Ground beef and ground pork | A combination of ground beef and ground pork create a delicious meatball.
+• Ground beef and ground pork | A combination of ground beef and ground pork creates a delicious meatball.
 If desired, you can use one or the other or add ground veal to the mixture.

-• Spices | Warm spices, like nutmeg and allspice, are the secret to the unique taste of these meatballs.
+• Spices | Warm spices, like nutmeg and allspice, are the secret to the unique taste.

-• Flour | Add some all-purpose flour for thickness when creating the creamy gravy.
+• Flour | Add all-purpose flour to thicken the gravy.

-• Beef broth | Savory beef broth is the base of the tasty gravy.
+• Beef broth | The base of the savory gravy.
 If desired, you can replace the beef broth with chicken broth.
 However, you should expect the overall flavor to differ.

-• Heavy cream | Create a velvety and divine sauce by adding heavy cream.
-If preferred, you may substitute the heavy cream with tangy sour cream.
+• Heavy cream | Creates a velvety sauce.
+If preferred, you may substitute sour cream.

-• Soy sauce | In the flavorful gravy, soy sauce lends a rich taste.
-Similar recipes call for Worcestershire sauce instead.
+• Soy sauce | Soy sauce lends a rich taste.
+Similar recipes call for a tablespoon of Worcestershire sauce instead.
 So, feel free to swap this ingredient if you’d like.

-• Dijon mustard | For subtle spice and a kick of flavor, add a tiny bit of Dijon mustard to the Swedish meatball gravy.
+• Dijon mustard | For subtle spice and a kick of flavor, add a tiny bit of Dijon mustard to the gravy.

-How to make Swedish Meatballs Smothered in Savory Gravy
+How to Make Swedish Meatballs Smothered in Savory Gravy

 All you need to make these delicious Swedish meatballs is one mixing bowl, a serving dish, and a single large skillet.
 You’ll have a tasty and fragrant meal in no time at all!